The Web of Fear

-It’s time to us to go underground.
+We’re going underground.
 Please mind the gaps.
 All five of them.

-Sue: Not really.
+Sue: Not really, no.

 Episode 1

-Sue: This had better not be a sequel to The Web Planet.
-I’m serious, Neil.
+Sue: This had better not be a sequel to The Web Planet, Neil.
+I’m serious.

 Sue: Is this the story where he actually sits down and fixes the TARDIS?
 It’s taken him long enough.

-The Web of FearMeanwhile, in a spooky museum…
+Meanwhile, in a spooky museum…

-Sue: It’s too soon!
-They were only it in a few days ago.
-What have the writers got on the production team?
+The Web of FearSue: Oh no!
+Not the ****ing Yeti again!
+It’s too soon!
+They were only in it a few days ago.
+What have these writers got on the production team?
 It must be something really scandalous.

 Back on the TARDIS, the crew are enjoying a light snack.